Repurposing FDA-approved drugs for treatment of COVID-19

 In this short talk, Ahlam Ali from Queen’s University Belfast, UK shows results from a screen for antiviral and anti-inflammatory activity against SARS-CoV-2, using a drug repurposing approach with three different libraries.

 For the screening, cells were seeded in 384-well plates and infected with the virus.
-72 hours post infection, the cytopathic effect was measured on a CLARIOstar Plus plate reader with CellToxTM Green (Promega).
+72 hours post infection, the viral cytopathic effect was measured on a CLARIOstar Plus plate reader with CellToxTM Green (Promega).